This tour is divided into 2 parts:

 The first consists in visiting the Cathedral’s Museum.

 Fundamental in learning about and understanding the origin of the City and the Cathedral.
 Here we will find out about who established the first settlements and Compostela’s archaeological discoveries (findings from the pre-Roman era, long before the Apostle St. Jame’s tomb was found).
 On the first floor we will see the proof of this.
 On the second floor we will be able to see the donations that were made to the Cathedral of Santiago by pilgrims, kings, from all over the world.
 The Library and Chapter House is on the third floor where unique editions of books are kept.
 Upon reaching the top floor we will enter the tapestry room with artistic works as far back as the XVth Century including the tapestry collection belonging to the Maestro Goya.
 Last of all to this first part but not least we have the Cathedral’s balcony.
-Done this we will enter the Cathedral’s cloister from where we will enter directly to the Cathedral thus avoiding the long access queues.
+Done this we will enter the Cathedral’s cloister from where we will enter to the Cathedral.

 The Cathedral is the second part of the tour.